-If you are like most people, then your wedding day will be the most important day of your life.
-This auspicious day takes a lot of planning and preparation.
-With great event planners and helpful resources, you can escape most of the stress involved.
-This leaves you with a part you alone can handle.
-That’s you; your body.
+If you’re like most people, then your wedding day will be the most important day of your life, an auspicious day that takes a lot of planning and preparation.
+By hiring great planners and helpful resources, you can escape most of the stress involved, but this does leave you with the part that only you alone can handle; your body.

-If you’re going to fit well in that beautiful bridal gown, this may be a good time to take on weight loss and exercise goals that you may have been avoiding.
-Like always, we are here with some tips to help you.
+If you’re going to fit into that beautiful bridal gown, this may be a good time to take on weight-loss or exercise goals that you’ve been avoiding.
+And since you’ve (hopefully) hired someone to plan that wedding for you, you have no excuse not to hit the gym!
+But don’t worry, we’ve some tips to help you fit into that dress!

-As soon as you start planning for the big day, determine your fitness goal and start working towards it.
-As you know, it’s easier to repay a debt over a longer period of time.
-And yes, this is a debt you owe yourself.
+As soon as you start planning for the big day, figure out what your fitness goals are and start working toward them!
+This is a debt you owe not your husband, but you yourself.
+And as we all know, it’s always easier to repay a debt over a longer period of time.

-Next on the agenda for your wedding weight loss is a schedule.
-Create a plan to reach your desired fitness goal.
-A good plan will incorporate exercise routines, healthy diet plans, and stress management.
-Make sure it’s a plan that is proven to work.
-Seek advice if you have to.
+Next on the agenda for your wedding weight loss is making (and sticking to) a schedule.
+Create a plan to reach your desired fitness goal, one that incorporates exercise routines, healthy diet plans, and stress management.
+Make sure it’s a plan that is feasible.
+Don’t be afraid to reach out and seek advice if you have to.

 Don’t keep it to yourself.
-Tell close friends and family about your fitness plan.
-Don’t stop there.
-Mandate them to help you stay on track.
-It’s advisable that you enroll in a fitness program.
-Here are some that we offer.
-You can book custom programs too.
+Tell your close friends and family about your fitness plan.
+But don’t stop there!
+Ask them to help you stay on the right track.
+In addition, it’s advisable that you enroll in a fitness program, which we offer here.
+You can also book custom programs that fit your specific needs, too.

-Now you’re on track in your weight loss challenge.
-Don’t quit after the first lap.
-Get some extra muscle, invite your special someone to join you in the sessions.
-Take your workouts seriously.
+Now that you’re on track in your weight loss challenge, don’t quit after the first lap!
+Get some extra muscle, invite your special someone to join you in the sessions and take your workouts seriously.
 Don’t miss your sessions.
 Avoid distractions.
-Keep your eyes on the goal—always.
+Keep your eyes on the prize—always!

-Your diet is very important at this stage.
-Follow a strict diet plan.
-Diet plays a huge role in any weight loss program.
-Dr. Mercola recommends a diet rich in healthy fats.
-Keep your diet low in sugar and low in carbs.
-Go for lean proteins, whole grains, fruits, and veggies.
-Also, drink lots of water and avoid alcohol.
-The effects of alcohol can dampen your resolve towards your wedding weight loss challenge.
+Your diet is very important when it comes to your workout routine.
+Follow a strict diet, as it plays a huge role in any weight-loss program.
+Dr. Mercola recommends a diet rich in healthy fats, and avoid sugar and carbs.
+Go for lean proteins, whole grains, fresh fruit, and veggies, and be sure to drink lots of water and avoid alcohol.
+The effects of alcohol can inhibit your resolve toward your wedding weight-loss challenge.

-Watch bad eating habits like impulse-eating and binging.
+It is important to be aware of bad eating habits, such as impulse eating and binging.
 Your meal times are equally important.
-It’s better to have many smaller meals spread throughout the day than a huge meal all at once.
-And, don’t skip breakfast.
-Make a habit of knowing how many calories you are consuming.
+It’s better to have many smaller meals spread throughout the day than a large meal all at once.
+Be sure to also know how many calories you are consuming And don’t skip breakfast!

 Watch your stress levels

-The time leading up to your wedding day can be really demanding.
-It comes with a lot of stress, stress you don’t need.
-So, always make sure you de-stress.
-Exercise, meditation, and relaxation are good ways to unwind.
-Don’t forget to rest.
+The time leading up to your wedding day can be quite demanding.
+It comes with a lot of stress, stress you certainly don’t need.
+So, always make sure to find ways to de-stress.
+Exercise, meditation, and relaxation are all good ways to unwind after a long day of sending out wedding invitations and talking with in-laws.
+And don’t forget to rest.
 Get about 7-8 hours of sleep every night.
 Take care of your mind.
-The state of your mind reflects on your body.
+The state of your mind reflects that of your body.
 Luke Meessmann from Ten Pilates suggests that you don’t compare yourself with others and don’t get obsessed with the numbers.
-It’s not just about the wedding weight.
+There is so much more to it than just the wedding weight.